 |Projected Job Growth (2018-2028)*||11% (for Clinical Laboratory Technologists and Technicians)|

 Most non-hospital laboratories operate on a weekday schedule, while hospital or government facility labs, such as a forensics lab, remain open 24 hours a day.
 Most laboratory services representatives work in hospitals, according to the U.S. Bureau of Labor Statistics (BLS).
 Other locations that provide job opportunities include:

 - Private practice facilities

 - Home health services

 Most employers require laboratory services technicians to complete an associate's degree program as a medical assistant or laboratory assistant, or a certificate program as a clinical laboratory assistant.
 Certificate programs are usually offered at community colleges and take six months to a year to complete.
 They cover topics such as the handling of bio-hazardous material, using laboratory testing equipment, and understanding medical diagnoses.
 A two-year degree program offers more career opportunities for advancement.
 The training covers similar topics as a certificate program, but the classes go into much more detail.
 An associate's degree may also cover some of the additional training required by some states to work as a laboratory assistant.

-The top paying states for laboratory technicians included Rhode Island, New Jersey, Alaska, Connecticut, and Vermont.
-Rhode Island paid technicians an average of $59,140 a year, while those technicians working in New Jersey made an average of $48,380 annually in 2015.
+The top paying states for laboratory technicians included Rhode Island, Alaska, New Jersey, Vermont, and New York.
+Rhode Island paid technicians an average of $57,690 a year, while those technicians working in Alaska made an average of $54,410 annually in 2018.